ckeditor/ckeditor5/packages/ckeditor5-html-support/docs/features/html-comments.md

 {@snippet features/general-html-support-source}

 By default, the editor filters out all HTML comments on initialization.
-The {@link module:html-support/htmlcomment~HtmlComment} feature allows developers to keep the comments in the document without displaying them in editable content.
+The {@link module:html-support/htmlcomment~HtmlComment} feature lets developers keep HTML comments in the document without displaying them to the user.

 <info-box warning>
 	The HTML comments feature is **experimental and not yet production-ready**.